Karman0068/Resume-Site-/README.md

 # Resume-Site-
-Website using MERN stack .
+Website using MERN stack , tailwind css , Redux.
 Here user can create and view attractive resume and portfolio of other.